 Facing a drug possession drug can be stressful, especially for a first time offender.
 It is essential to note that one mistake does not define your entire life or future, being proactive and well informed is key to significantly impacting the outcome of one's case.

 Provisions in place such as non-convictions penalties can help first-timers in shaping their lives and receiving a second chance.
-By seeking knowledgeable legal advice, you are ensuring you are not only guided in the correct direction but that you obtain a robust defence team, ready to advocate on your side.
+By seeking a knowledgeable defence lawyer, you are ensuring you are not only guided in the correct direction but that you obtain a robust defence team, ready to advocate on your side.

 At Faraj Defence Lawyers, we make the difference from lasting repercussions and a fresh start.
 Don't let a small mistake cloud your future.
 Act promptly, seek expert legal advice and contact us today at (02) 8896 6034 or email us at af@farajdefencelawyers.com.au to book your free initial consultation.